rodrigosousaeoliveira/mypage/_projects/2020-05-14-mechanical-calculator.markdown

 ## First Sketches

-I spent a lot of time thinking about the mechanisms for each gate, and here's what I got so far:
+I spent a lot of time thinking about the mechanisms for each gate, and here are the sketches for the first mechanisms:
 - **OR**

 ![OR gate sketch](/mypage/assets/images/mechanical-calculator/sketch_or.png)